 NAEYC Credit Information

-Participants attending the 2015 National Institute for Early Childhood Professional Development may earn one or two undergraduate or graduate credits.
+Participants attending the 2017 Professional Learning Institute may earn one or two undergraduate or graduate credits.
 Portland State University operates on a quarter system.
 Undergraduate credit (quarter credit) for this conference is approved through the Curriculum and Instruction Department of the Graduate School of Education.
 Credit for this conference is assigned the course number CI 410/510.

 The 410/510 level may be applied to a program of study as an elective credit upon advisor approval.